-The fund currently considers small-cap companies to be those with total market capitalizations that are within the range of market capitalizations of companies included in the Russell 2500 Index, the fund┐s benchmark index.
-The Russell 2500 Index is an index of the 2,500 smallest companies in the Russell 3000« Index (which comprises the 3,000 largest U.S. companies based on total market capitalization).
-As of November 30, 2013, the total market capitalization of the largest company in the Russell 2500 Index was approximately $10.15 billion, and the weighted average and median market capitalizations of the index were approximately $3.65 billion and $1.01 billion respectively.
-These capitalization measures vary with market changes and reconstitutions of the index.
+The fund seeks long-term growth of capital.To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of small-cap U.S. companies.
+The fund currently considers small-cap companies to be those with total market capitalizations that are within the range of market capitalizations of companies included in the Russell 2500® Index (the "Index"), the fund's benchmark index.
+As of December 31, 2014, the total market capitalization of the largest company in the Index was approximately $11.39 billion, and the weighted average and median market capitalizations of the Index were approximately $3.87 billion and $0.98 billion respectively.

 The portfolio managers focus primarily on individual stock selection instead of trying to predict which industries or sectors will perform best.
 The stock selection process is designed to produce a diversified portfolio of companies that the portfolio managers believe are undervalued relative to expected business growth, with the presence of a catalyst (such as a corporate restructuring, change in management or spin-off) that will trigger a near- or mid-term price increase.